younghhk/MI/README.md

 ### Possible strategies under MNAR

-There is no one “correct” remedy, but common approaches include:
+There is no one "correct" remedy, but common approaches include:

 * **Sensitivity analyses**
   Explore how conclusions change under different plausible assumptions about the missing data.